walmartlabs/concord-website/docs/plugins/git.md

 ```

 <a name="github-merge"/>
-## Merge
+## Merge Branches

-The `merge` action of the `github` task can do a merge without the need of a Pull Request.
+The `merge` action of the `github` task can merge two branches of a repository
+on GitHub.
+Compared to [merging branches with the git](#merge) task, it does not
+require a local clone of the repository and is therefore faster in the execution
+and requires no local storage on the Concord server.

-This commit identifier has to be supplied to the Concord flow -
+The parameters identifying the branches to merge have to be supplied to the
-typically via a parameter from a form or a invocation of the flow from another
+Concord flow - typically by a parameter from a form or a invocation of the flow
-application.
-One example is the usage of the Concord task in the Looper
+from another application.
+One example is the usage of the Concord task in the
-continuous integration server.
+Looper continuous integration server.

-- `base`: Required.
-The name of the base branch that the head will be merged into.
+- `base`: Required - the name of the base branch into which the head is merged.
-- `head`: Required.
-The head to merge.
-This can be a branch name or a commit SHA1.
+- `head`: Required - the identifier for the head to merge.
+Head can be specified
+  by using a branch name or a commit SHA1.
-- `commitMessage`: Required - Commit message to use for the merge commit.
-If omitted, a default message will be used.
+- `commitMessage`: Required - - the message to use for the merge commit.
+If
+  omitted, a default message is used.
+Expressions can be used to add process
+  information.

 ```yaml
 flows: